syncfusion-content/javascript-docs/js/RadialSlider/Behavior-settings.md

 ## Value accuracy

 The **RadialSlider** property **enableRoundOff** allow  to show  the rounded off value when user changes it.
-By default, value of the property is set as **true**.
-For accurate values you can set this as false.
+By default, the value of the property is set as **true**.
+For accurate values, you can set this as false.

 {% highlight html %}